 Not much else is known about watchOS 4, but we were given a few teasers on new features that will also be released.

 For example, the control center will have a flashlight functionality.
-According to Apple this will be able to flash to make it safer if you go running with your Apple Watch at night.
+According to Apple this will be able to flash to use as a safety light when you go running with your Apple Watch at night.

 WatchOS 4 compatibility